 *No, their teeth are not dirty.
 Darker gums, tongues, and teeth are pigmentation, similar to freckles, birthmarks, and tans.
-Additionally, someone who hasn’t eaten in thousands of years will not have bad breath from acid reflux or food stuck in teeth.
+Additionally, someone who hasn’t eaten in thousands of years will not have bad breath from acid reflux, garlic, onions, or food stuck in teeth.
 If anything, their superior immune systems would probably also kill off bacteria.

 *Concerning the making of hiveships: Michael used humans to turn them into obedient hybrid drones and it seems also made seeds which could use humans for ship bases, because he was not a Queen and could not make his own drones.
 I would bet a full-blooded drone would make a stronger, better ship base and allow symbiosis for the drone, with matched-up telepathy and no personality override as was with Michael’s makeshift method.
 Drones care about the well-being of their hives.

 *Wraith have fewer choices available to them and humans have done much worse- all needlessly!
 But, all people are not bad and our race keeps progressing and is making great strides with the advent of free trade and easy media access to knowledge.
 There is no such thing as being pure in such an imperfect situation we are born into, just as Wraith are not evil, but we keep getting better and people who went through some of the worst mistakes or tragedies make some of the best change agents.
 (Thinking of Delenn of B5 here too.)
 Humans, Iratus bugs, and Wraith as hybrids of the two– none of these are evil.